ZenbyTeCed/pork-freshness-scanner/README.md

-# 🐷 PORKY - Pork Freshness Grading System
+# 🐷 PORKY - Pork Freshness Detection System

 ## 📌 Description
 PORKY is an AI-based pork freshness grading system that uses an ESP32-CAM and edge machine learning to analyze pork images and classify freshness based on visible characteristics.